 KALW, an NPR member station, has led rehabilitative classes in audio production inside San Quentin State Prison since 2012, and Solano State Prison since 2018.
 We have aired over 80 stories produced inside the walls.
 The work goes out on the radio, online, and on the award-winning podcast Uncuffed.

-In the coming year, we are launching a Broadcast DJ Training Program at Solano State Prison, a re-entry program in Oakland, and hope to start a radio and podcasting program at California Institution for Women.
+In the coming year, we are expanding opportunities for formerly incarcerated staff members, and plan to start a radio and podcasting program at California Institution for Women.
 It's an exciting time to get involved to shape the future of Uncuffed.

 - Average time commitment is 2.5 hours per month.

 - Participate in monthly Advisory Board meetings on Zoom (currently scheduled on Mondays, 5pm-6pm)

 - Attend in-person meetings twice a year in the San Francisco Bay Area (we can't commit to providing travel stipends at this time).

 - Support the program as needed outside regular board meetings.
 Work may include special meetings on specific issues, reviewing grant applications, participating in digital content, and representing the program in events or media.